SSETI (Student Space Education and Technology Initiative)

 From a logistic point of view, local SSETI teams (at a university) focus on a specific task or a subsystem of a spacecraft.
 This distribution of tasks has made the use of national or regional experience possible and benefited from the field of competence of each of the universities involved.
 Since the various subsystems need to work together and communicate, many interfaces and technical decisions have to be discussed and agreed to.

-SSETI Express is the first satellite development project within the framework of the SSETI program.
+SSETI Express was the first satellite development project within the framework of the SSETI program.
 The idea of SSETI Express was born in January 2004 when a group of students met at ESA/ESTEC to discuss with ESA's Education Office officials the feasibility of a microsatellite design concept derived from other student satellite projects - and launch it within a period of 1 1/2 years.
 This resulted in the following mission statement and objectives: 3)

 1) Demonstration of transport and deployment of three CubeSat passenger payloads already in an advanced stage of development by universities.
 The three CubeSats are: